World Flying Disc Federation: Membership

-Provisional members are those flying disc associations that function as the governing body for all all disc games within a national boundary but are yet to meet the criteria outlined by WFDF to be a National Member.
+Provisional members are those flying disc associations that function as the governing body for all disc games within a national boundary but are yet to meet the criteria outlined by WFDF to be a National Member.

 Associate members are those with ties to disc sports but are not national governing bodies.
 They may include not-for-profit organizations that provide services to disc sports or which represent particular disc sports organizations.

 Members by regions

 There are currently 122 members (96 national members and 26 provisional members) and two associate members, each belonging to their respective continental associations.

 Continental associations are the central organizing bodies recognized by WFDF for disc sport events and promotion within a region continental region.
 These associations are responsible for coordinating matters of common interest of the members of their continent with WFDF.